Cette page n'est pas encore disponible en français, sa traduction est en cours.

 Missing data

-When you create a metric monitor or service check, you choose whether it sends an alert when data is missing.
+When you create a service check monitor, you choose whether it sends an alert when data is missing.
 This configuration affects how a monitor-based SLO calculation interprets missing data.
 For monitors configured to ignore missing data, time periods with missing data are treated as OK (uptime) by the SLO.
 For monitors configured to alert on missing data, time periods with missing data are treated as ALERT (downtime) by the SLO.

 If you pause a Synthetic test, the SLO removes the time period with missing data from its calculation.
 In the UI, these time periods are marked light gray on the SLO status bar.